(Updated 8 September 2025)

 • IVA: Lenders cannot chase you for payment or take legal action.

 • DMP: We’ll deal with lenders on your behalf.
-Once you’re in a DMP, they aren’t legally obliged to stop contacting you but most contact tends to reduce.
+Once you’re in a DMP, they aren’t legally obliged to stop contacting you but most creditor contact tends to reduce.

 Interest & Charges